 The tuition fee is €950.
 As this is the first year of the course, we offer a special Early Bird fee of €475 to the participants who register before 1 April 2018.
 Staff and students from Leiden University, Delft University of Technology, Erasmus University Rotterdam and partner universities (in addition to Newcastle University, Universita di Goffi, University College London, and University of Cyprus), as well as participants who have registered for at least another Grotius Centre summer school in 2018 also pay a reduced fee of €475.

-The fee includes access to the wifi network of Leiden University, course materials, a certificate of participation, a visit to the ICC, the National Museum of Antiquities and a visit to the National Museum of Ethnology, lunches and refreshments on class days, a course dinner, a drinks reception, and a canal boat tour in Leiden.
+The fee includes access to the wifi network of Leiden University, course materials, a certificate of participation, a visit to the ICC (subject to availability) and to the National Museum of Antiquities or the National Museum of Ethnology, lunches and refreshments on class days, a course dinner, and a drinks reception.

 To apply please complete the online application form.